 He is the highest scoring overseas player in Premier League history and holds the record for the most Premier League hat-tricks.

 At present Sergio is the 16th highest appearance holder for City.
-As of March 30th he is ten games behind the club’s earliest legendary figure Billy Meredith and four ahead of Glyn Pardoe, Tommy Doyle’s granddad and a crucial member of the 1960s/early 1970s team.
+As of May 23 (before the game) he is six games behind the club’s earliest legendary figure Billy Meredith.

 No wonder the City chairman has said: ‘Sergio’s contribution to Manchester City over the last 10 years cannot be overstated.
 His legend will be indelibly etched into the memories of everyone who loves the Club and maybe even in those who simply love football.